 The Office of the Dean of Students or Associate Deans on the partner campuses provide consultation concerning preventing and addressing disruptive and inappropriate behavior.
 Instructors may contact the office with any questions or requests concerning student behavioral issues.

-When a volunteer notetaker has been approved by OSD, the professor is asked to assist the student in obtaining a volunteer notetaker by reading aloud the notetaker announcement and/or soliciting a student from the class.
+When a volunteer notetaker has been approved by SAS, the professor is asked to assist the student in obtaining a volunteer notetaker by reading aloud the notetaker announcement and/or soliciting a student from the class.

 Accommodations for a student with a disability must not compromise course content or the requirements for satisfactory course completion.

 Faculty need not fundamentally alter the nature of their classroom materials.
 Faculty are strongly encouraged to include a statement regarding students with disabilities on their syllabus.
 For example: “In compliance with the Americans with Disabilities Act (A.D.A.) - Students who require special accommodations due to a disability to properly execute coursework must register with the Office for Student Accessibility Services (SAS).